tylerae/Data_Structures_Tutorials/README.md

 * Problem to Solve
 ## IV.
 Tree
 * Introduction
-* Nodes
+* Creating a Root
-* types of tress
+* Example
-* methods for navigating
+* Methods for navigating
-* creating a tree
 * Example
 * Problem to Solve